galaxyproject/training-material/topics/single-cell/tutorials/EBI-retrieval/tutorial.md

 time_estimation: "15m"
 key_points:
-- The EMBL-EBI Single-cell expression atlas contains high quality datasets.
+- The EMBL-EBI Single-cell Expression Atlas contains high quality datasets.
-- Metadata manipulation is key for generating the correctly formatted resource.
+- Metadata manipulation is key for generating the correctly formatted files.
-- To use Scanpy tools, you have to transform your metadata into AnnData object.
+- To use Scanpy tools, you have to transform your metadata into an AnnData object.
 contributions:
   authorship:
     - wee-snufkin
+  testing:
+    - nomadscientist
   funding:
   - elixir-fair-data